petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/auto-scaling.md

 ```

 If the `autoscale` property isn't set, the target average utilization defaults to 80 for both CPU and memory utilization.

-## Setting the Maximum Number of Instances

-By default, auto-scaling can increase the number of instances for the `liferay` service up to 10.
-However, you can override this default to use more instances if necessary.
-You must override the default in two places to allow services to use more than the default 10 instances:

-1. Set the `LCP_HAPROXY_SERVER_TEMPLATE_BACKEND_NUM` [environment variable](../reference/defining-environment-variables.md) in your [web server service](../platform-services/web-server-service.md) to the highest value needed.
-The `liferay` service may not scale beyond the maximum number of instances defined in `LCP_HAPROXY_SERVER_TEMPLATE_BACKEND_NUM` (10 by default).

-1. Within the `liferay` service's `LCP.json` file, specify the desired maximum instances if it needs more than the default 10.
-Set the `maxInstances` field within the [`autoscale` object](#specifying-target-average-utilization):

-    ```json
-    "autoscale": {
-        "cpu": 80,
-        "memory": 80,
-        "maxInstances": 15
-    }
-    ```

-Once you have updated both of these configurations, auto-scaling increases your `liferay` service's instances up to your newly defined maximum as needed.

 ## Auto-scaling and DXP Activation Keys